YMCA sports camps open for registration

 Ages: Boys and girls, ages 6, 7 and 8 by January 1, 2019.

-When: Registration is open from July 1- September 23.
-There will be a skills test on Saturday, Sept.
+When: Registration is open from July 1 to Sept.
+23. There will be a skills test on Saturday, Sept.
 21 at Noon at the Venice SKY YMCA fields.

-Practices begin the week of September 23 and games will be on Saturday mornings from Oct.
-5 — Nov.
+Practices begin the week of Sept.
+23 and games will be on Saturday mornings from Oct.
+5 to Nov.
 23 at 10:15 a.m.

 Where: Venice SKY Family YMCA Baseball Complex.